-The Brathwaite Centre is a supported learning area for students with special needs and is an integral and valued part of Kaikorai Valley College.
-The Centre caters for ORS students within our specialist learning department and also provides support for our students in the mainstream.
-All policies and procedures follow those of the larger school community where the focus is ‘Opportunity and Success for ALL’.
+The Brathwaite Centre is a supported learning environment for students with ORS funding and is an integral and valued part of Kaikorai Valley College.
+The Centre caters for ORS students within our specialist learning department providing specialist teacher and teacher aide support for special needs students in the Centre and in mainstream classes.
+Within the Centre, learning opportunities are provided in small groups or in individual programmes.
+All policies and procedures follow those of the larger school community, where the focus is ‘Opportunity and Success for All’.

-We foster a supportive atmosphere where students can feel safe and develop confidence to learn and grow.
+We foster a supportive atmosphere where students develop confidence to learn and grow.
 We celebrate diversity and difference and promote empathy, caring and respect for everyone.

 We work strongly as a team when setting specific goals for students.
 Consultation with students, parents/ caregivers, classroom teachers, specialist expertise from the Ministry of Education, and input from other agencies, are all-important aspects of each Individual Education Plan (IEP) meeting.

 The Brathwaite Centre is a base where specific needs are met in a variety of ways including: